 The value of tradition in the Arbëri Winery is evident after the steps taken by the Kaçorri family, from producing a small amount of wine for personal and local needs, to becoming one of the most popular wineries in Albania.
 Today, their winery has been honored with many international awards and the family, led by the young Rigers Kaçorri, is dealing with other areas of business to enhance the experience of their visitors.

 To learn more about the production process, but also to taste the wines and various other alcoholic beverages, visitors can take part in a wine tasting in the cellar with vaulted brick ceilings.
-To taste and enjoy the wine of Arbër is to follow in the footsteps of many distinguished figures, including politicians and officials, diplomatic corps, famous people and perhaps most famously, Pope Francis, who visited Albania in in 2014 and was given as a gift one of the wines of Cantina Arbëri.
+To taste and enjoy the wine of Arbër is to follow in the footsteps of many distinguished figures, including politicians and officials, famous people and perhaps most famously, Pope Francis, who visited Albania in in 2014 and was given as a gift one of the wines of Cantina Arbëri.

 Sofra Kolonjare – Kolonje